 - Effectively communicates the needs of students with gifts and talents to fellow educators, district leaders, policy makers and other stakeholders

 - Coordinates services through general education, special education and related services

 - Works effectively with families of students with gifts and talents

 - The nominee must currently serve in the position of district coordinator/administrator or have served in that position during the previous 12 months.

 - The nominee’s work focus is primarily gifted education

 - The nominee must influence gifted programming for the entire district (not just one school within the district)

-The recipient of the award, in addition to other applicants, will be notified of the Awards Committee’s decision in writing no later than August 31, 2014.
+The recipient of the award, in addition to other applicants, will be notified of the Awards Committee’s decision in writing no later than August 31, 2015.
 The award recipient will receive a plaque and a one-year complimentary membership in NAGC.
-The award will be presented at the 2014 Annual NAGC Convention in Baltimore, Maryland.
+The award will be presented at the 2015 Annual NAGC Convention in Phoenix, AZ.